proxmox/ceph/ceph/doc/rados/operations/health-checks.rst

 not reached an ``active+clean`` state in a long time.

-This alert might also indicate that the monitor's database is not properly compacting, an issue that has been observed with some older versions of leveldb and rocksdb.
+This alert might also indicate that the monitor's database is not properly compacting, an issue that has been observed with some older versions of RocksDB.
 Forcing a compaction with ``ceph daemon mon.<id> compact`` might shrink the database's on-disk size.

 This alert might also indicate that the monitor has a bug that prevents it from